sonminhtran1997/ZippingAlgo/src/writeup/WriteUp.md

     standard zip utility on your machine (Finder on OS X, zip on Linux, WinZip or the like on Windows) to UNZIP your file.
 Check that you got back the original.
 Congratulations!
 Your program correctly implements the same compression algorithm you have been using for years!
 Discuss in a sentence or two how good the compression was and why you think it was good or bad.<pre>
 **TODO**: Answer this question
 </pre><br>
+-   Now that you've played with Zip, we want you to do an **experiment** with Zip.
+Notice that there is a constant called `BUFFER_LENGTH` in `Zip.java`.
+    Higher values of this constant makes the compression algorithm that Zip uses use more memory and consequently more time.
+The "compression ratio" of a file is the uncompressed size divided by the compressed size.
+Compare time, space, type of input file, and compression ratio by running your code on various inputs.
+We would like an in-depth analysis.
+You should try at least one "book-like" file, at least one "website-like" file, and some other input of your choice.
+We expect you to draw meaningful conclusions and possibly have graphs that convince us of your conclusions.
+    This single question is worth almost as much as the implementation of `ArrayStack`; so, please take it seriously.
+If you spend less than 20 minutes on this question, there is no conceivable way that you answered this question in the way we were intending.<pre>
+**TODO**: Answer this question
+</pre><br>